We have helped 30,282 homeless pets with free comfort blankets, as of 10/2/15!

-Here's what you can do today to help these homeless pets...
+Here's what you can do today to help animal shelter pets...

 Please consider making a donation of any amount, with 100% always going exclusively to ship blankets.
 Thank you!